bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 ### Page Resources {#resources}

-There are three options to store and retrieve resources (like images) for _Hugo_:
+There are three options to store and retrieve resources (like images) for Hugo:

 Page specific
 : We can save them in the folder of a page bundle and access them there with the shortest possible path.